 Once a player makes the leap from intermediate to advanced, they should analyze whether their racquet meets the needs of their improved game.
 At advanced levels, playing the proper racquet for your style can make the difference between winning and losing.

-Intermediates players need a more forgiving racquet.
+Intermediate players need a more forgiving racket.
 Advanced players who hit less off-center shots should focus on racquets that enhance their game's strengths.
-A player with heavy topspin groundstrokes should seek a racquet allowing her to swing freely while generating extra spin.
-A player who generates consistent power should seek a racquet that adds precision to their game.
+A player with heavy topspin groundstrokes should seek a racket allowing her to swing freely while generating extra spin.
+A player who generates consistent power should seek a racket that adds precision to their game.

 Advanced players typically rate 4.0 or higher on the USTA League rating scale, although high-end 3.5s may also qualify as advanced.
 These players typically play two or more times per week.

 Advanced players can control the spin, power, and placement of their shots.
 They engage in extended rallies.
 Their serves typically feature good spin and placement, keeping an opponent on the baseline.

 Most Powerful Tennis Rackets - Top Racquets for Adults

 When it comes to power in tennis rackets, the Babolat Pure Drive stands out as one of the most powerful options available.
 The Pure Drive's design and construction prioritize generating significant power on every shot.
 It features a larger head size, typically around 100 square inches, which provides a larger sweet spot and a greater chance of making powerful contact with the ball.
 Additionally, the racquet's stiffness and lightweight nature contribute to its ability to generate impressive power, allowing players to hit booming shots with less effort.
 The Babolat Pure Drive is a popular choice for players who rely on a powerful baseline game and want to maximize their shot-making potential on the court.